lcian/flowistry.nvim/README.md

 flowistry.nvim is a Neovim plugin that uses [flowistry](https://github.com/willcrichton/flowistry) to provide syntax highlighting based on information flow for Rust programs.

+## Usage

+- Enter focus mode using `:Flowistry focus on`.
+The plugin will track your cursor's position and select a portion of code underneath it.
+All of the code in the current function that doesn't affect or isn't affected by the selected code (according to the information flow analysis) will be faded out.
+- You can leave focus mode using `:Flowistry focus off`.
+- You can also set a mark at the current cursor position using `:Flowistry mark set`.
+That will allow you to move your cursor around freely, as the focus will remain on the marked region.

 ## Installation

 ### Dependencies